 How can we help?

-If you have an oil painting which has been damaged, or is in need of preventative conservation or restoration work, please contact our team for swift and helpful advice.
+If you have a classical history painting which has been damaged, or is in need of preventative conservation or restoration work, please contact our team for swift and helpful advice.

 To get in touch please email us via [email protected] or call 0207 112 7576.